mh-cbon/go-github-release/README.md

     - A changelog (usually for programmers)
     - A news section (usually for users)

-One to many activities and information to perform to maintain a `README`,
+Many activities to perform to maintain a `README`,

-Some such as `installation instructions`, `contact` or `licensing` are typically one time information that does not change a lot.
+Some of those such as `installation instructions`, `contact` or `licensing` are usually a one time setup that does not change a lot.

-Others such as `file manifest`, `usage`, `code example` are likely to change as the software changes, this is where maintenance need appears.
+Other sections such as `file manifest`, `usage`, `code example` are likely to change as the software evolves, this is where maintenance help is needed.

-To help with `emd` provides an enhanced makrdown engine on top of `go` template package, provided with features specifically designed to help this maintenance task.
+To help with those concerns `emd` provides an engine on top of the `go` template package, it includes features specifically designed to help with this maintenance task.

 Check the detailed documentation at [emd](https://github.com/mh-cbon/emd#toc)

 #### In practice

-Create a new file where you want to have a README file,
+Create a new file `README.e.md` which will contain the template to generate the final `README.md`,

 ```sh
 $ cat <<EOT > src/README.e.md